gale90/AutomationTask/README.md

    npx playwright test --grep '@tag_name'
    ```

 **By default the tests are run in headless mode.
-To change and tun in headed you have two options:**
+To change and run in headed you have two options:**
 1. Add '--headed' in the command
 2. Modify the playwright.config.js file to set headless: false:
 use: {